 The DPV should be trimmed with weight inside so as to have the proper buoyancy characteristics in the water.
-Typically, DPVs are trimmed neutral to slightly positive when diving open water and neutral when diving in an overhead environment.
+Typically, DPVs are trimmed neutral to slightly positive when diving in open water and neutral when diving in an overhead environment.
 The amount of weight needed inside will change noticeably from saltwater to fresh water and slightly from warm to cold water.
-Two weight pouches with lead shot are included with an adhesive patch of Velcro for each.
-Install one adhesive patch to the inside of the nose and one to the flat plate on the inside of the tail assembly.
+Two weight pouches with lead shot are included.
 Adding items to the DPV like a compass, camera mount or bolt-snap on the nose will affect the trim, so ensure it is configured with all accessories before trimming.